Dental Grants in Oregon

 2. OHSU School of Dentistry – Reduced-Cost Care

-• Language Support: Full translation services in Spanish, Russian, Vietnamese, ASL interpreters
+• Language Support: Free interpreter services available for Spanish, Russian, Vietnamese, Somali, and ASL (must request in advance).

 Service Options with Current Wait Times: